polmonroig/sfic/README.md

 # Simple Fast Image Compression
-SFIC is yet another image compression library made in C++, it is with usability in mind.
+SFIC is yet another image compression library made in C++, it is build with usability and speed in mind.

 # Installation